AbhipsaMohapatra/Chat-Code/README.md

 First clone this github repository then go to VS code.
 TO start , open 2 terminals.
-In one terminal, write npm start, and in other , go to frontend folder and write npm run dev.
+In one terminal, write npm install then write npmstart,
+and in other terminal , go to frontend folder and then write npm install then npm run dev.
 Then ctrl+click on the frontend link.
 Now your website is ready to use.